Association Statutes in accordance with the Austrian Associations Act of 2002

 - Release of the Board;

-- Setting of membership dues for full and extraordinary members as well as any additional costs to be borne by members;
+- Setting of membership dues for full and special members as well as any additional costs to be borne by members;

 - Conferral and revocation of honorary membership in response to a motion by the Board;

-- Definition of the number of members of the Commission for Research Integrity;
+- Definition of the number of members of the Commission for Research Integrity as well as the appointment and dismissal of Commission members;

 - Resolutions on changes in the Statutes and on the voluntary dissolution of the Association;